 7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

-How to Fix Uneven Crochet Blanket Edges
+How to Fix Uneven Crochet Blanket Edges – 7 Ways

-If you have enough yarn left over, one round of single crochet stitches can work wonders on a wonky edge to make the final crochet blanket look perfect!
-Personally, single crochet makes for the best crochet border but scallops and shells are great too! - Wash and Dry – I know from experience that sometimes all a blanket needs is a little TLC in the washer and dryer.
-This is a great way to loosen up your stitches to relax the blanket and hopefully get rid of uneven edges.
+2. Wash and Dry – I know from experience that sometimes all a blanket needs is a little TLC in the washer and dryer.
+This is a great way to loosen up any uneven stitches to relax the blanket and hopefully get rid of uneven edges or a problem area.

-If you are not sure and still have a test swatch, wash and dry that first and see how it responds. - Wet Block – Wet Blocking blankets is something that I think most people don’t think to do.
-Large projects can be difficult to manage and blocking them can be overwhelming.
+3. Wet Block – Wet Blocking blankets is something that I think most people don’t think to do.
+A large scale project can be difficult to manage and blocking them can be overwhelming in my own experience.

-However, sometimes that is all you need to fix a wavy crochet blanket.
-So grab your blocking board and get to work! - Steam Block – Steam Blocking is more manageable for a large project than wet blocking.
+4. Steam Block – Steam Blocking is more manageable for a large project than wet blocking.
 I like to drape my blanket over the edge of my bed and run my steamer down evenly, focusing on the edges.

-When you are done lay it flat to dry and hopefully you will have the perfect crochet blanket! - Add a Design Element – Did your square blanket end up more triangular?
+5. Add a Design Element – Did your square blanket end up more triangular?
 Those stitch counts and tension might be way off where the other tips may not be enough.

 If that’s the case then get creative and free crochet some extra pieces to fill in where you need more material.

-This may not be the aesthetic you are looking for but it’s great practice to see how you can create shaping in crochet! - Frog – I avoid frogging at all costs except when it is absolutely necessary.
-An example would be if nothing above will work, it’s a large blanket made from a lot of skeins and I love the yarn.
+6. Frog – I avoid frogging at all costs except when it is absolutely necessary.
+An example would be if nothing above will work, it’s a large blanket made from a lot of skeins and I love the yarn or it was an expensive high-quality yarn.

 I have a hard time not making something I love with yarn I love.
 So sometimes it is just best to frog it and start over OR even just frog back to a section where the edges weren’t wavy!

-Just make sure you understand why you ended up with wavy curling edges so it doesn’t happen again. - Cut it – Yup, you can cut it.
+7. Cut it – Yup, you can cut it.
 You can cut crochet and stitch up the side or you can cut it, create a backing and sew it down.

 Now, doing this will depend on the type of stitch and if you are cutting along a row or up a row end.